-- 2. Before proceeding, be sure to read the safety information related to specific conditions, in Section 1.4.11.1. - 3.
-Only if the patient has any specific conditions, select the appropriate entry(ies): ARDS, Brain Injury, or Chronic Hypercapnia.
+- If you just selected the INTELLIVENT-ASV mode and are going through the initial setup process, start with step 2. - 1.
+Open the INTELLiVENT-ASV Settings window (Section 1.4.10). - 2.
+Before proceeding, be sure to read the safety information related to specific conditions, in Section 1.4.11.1. - Only if the patient has any specific conditions, select the appropriate entry(ies): ARDS, Brain Injury, or Chronic Hypercapnia.
+See Figure 1-5.